Before These Moments Slip Away

 Screenplay for a Horror Movie

-Last night, Ben had to crawl in bed with me – at nearly seven years old – and snuggle because his imagination was scaring him.
+Last night, Ben had to crawl in bed with me - at nearly seven years old - and snuggle because his imagination was scaring him.
 Who knows where this is coming from?
-We don’t watch scary shows or even that much TV.
+We don't watch scary shows or even that much TV.
 Sometimes on weekends, Ben will watch a car show with his dad.
-Yesterday, some guys digging around a scrapyard for parts found a … Continue reading Screenplay for a Horror Movie
+Yesterday, … Continue reading Screenplay for a Horror Movie